jundalisay/sp/content/en/research/indian/gospel/chapter-09.md

 fervour."
 Sunday, April 8, 1883
 It was Sunday morning.
-The Master, looking like a boy, was seated in his room, and near him was another boy, his beloved disciple Rākhāl.
+The Master, looking like a boy, was seated in his room, and near him was another boy, his beloved disciple Rakhal.
 M. entered and saluted the Master.
 Ramlal also was in the room, and Kishori, Manilal Mallick, and several other devotees gathered by and by.
 Manilal Mallick, a business man, had recently been to Benares, where he owned a